johannes-qvarford/home-env/gaming/README.md

 # Introduction

-Powerful gaming computer for PC Games and for emulation with high performance requirements, like Nintendo Gamecube, Wii etc.
+Powerful gaming computer for programming, writing, browsing, PC Games and for emulation with high performance requirements, like Nintendo Gamecube, Wii etc.

-Connected to tv device.
+Connected to tv.

 Computer runs windows for PC game, emulator and LaunchBox compatibility.

 Suppports bluetooth.

-Might not need WSL, but has it because I prefer writing setup-scripts in bash/fish.
+Uses windows with WSL for great software compatibility.

 Wireless Switch Pro Controller is the joypad of choice.

+Fish is the shell of choice.
+Might be Rash in the future.

+Racket is the programming language of choice.
+The expressive power of the language helps me to stay focused and keeps my motivation up.

+I use VSCode and Emacs.

+# Instructions

 Username has to be "Johannes Qvarford".

-# Instructions

 * Type Win+Powershell, right click run as administrator
 * Copy+Paste the content of the install file.